MattSurabian/proxpn-bash-client/README.md

       - If no credentials file is found tell the user they're expected to login.
   1. Check if the command was run without `sudo` or if the flag `--dry-run`, or `--remote` was passed.
     - If `--dry-run` was passed, set the `dryRun` variable to `true`, causing the script to stop before attempting to open a connection to ProXPN and instead print an OpenVPN command to STDOUT.
+    - If `--proto` was passed, set the `proto` variable to the value and make sure it's valid (`tcp|udp`).
+If it is, proceed, if not print an error and exit.
     - If `--remote` was passed check the `exit_nodes` array to see if the specified remote exit is known.
 If it is, proceed, if not, print an error and exit
   1. Setup a [bash `trap`](http://tldp.org/LDP/Bash-Beginners-Guide/html/sect_12_02.html) to catch if the user prematurely exits the script by pressing control-c.
     - If they do, make sure that `stty echo` has been called.
 This ensures that if user input was hidden (OpenVPN does this after prompting for a username and password) it doesn't continue to be hidden after the application is closed.
 This is a terminal specific issue.
-  1. Setup an array containing all of the ProXPN exit node domain names as provided by ProXPN customer support
+  1. Setup an array containing all of the ProXPN exit node IP addresses as provided by ProXPN manifest located at: http://proxpn.com/updater/locations-v3.xml
-  1. Show the user all of the exit nodes available and ask them to choose one
+  1. Show the user all of the exit nodes available given the protocol they chose and ask them to choose one
     - If their response is valid, set the remote server
     - If it isn't, exit.
   1. If in dry run mode, print the OpenVPN command to STDOUT and exit, otherwise attempt to establish a connection to ProXPN.